 - Malone characterized their last meeting as amicable.
 How can that possibly be if every one of those people knew details of the many deplorable decisions he has made including keeping Grosz on board–a key player for decades in the sexual abuse calamity as he treated victims with callous disregard while protecting their alleged perpetrators.

-My representative in this vote not only voted for me but for my husband, my mom, my brother and sister-in-law.
-The vote cast also had an impact on my daughter and son-in-law and my two precious grandchildren who live in another Vicariate.
+My representatives in this vote not only voted for me but for my husband, my mom, my brother and sister-in-law.
+The vote cast also had an impact on my daughter and son-in-law and my two grandchildren who live in another Vicariate.
 After the vote, I emailed my Vicar Forane a photo of those two little kids dressed for Easter Mass.
 I take this personally.